List of tallest buildings: Ranking criteria and alternatives

 All categories measure the building from the level of the lowest significant open-air pedestrian entrance.

 Spires are considered integral parts of the architectural design of buildings, changes to which would substantially change the appearance and design of the building, whereas antennas may be added or removed without such consequences.
 The Petronas Towers, with their spires, are thus ranked higher than the Willis Tower (formerly the Sears Tower) with its antennas, despite the Petronas Towers' lower roofs and lower highest point.

 Until 1996, the world's tallest building was defined by the height to the top of the tallest architectural element, including spires but not antennae.
 In 1930, this definitional argument led to a rivalry between the Bank of Manhattan Building and the Chrysler Building.
 The Bank of Manhattan Building (i.e. 40 Wall Street) employed only a short spire, was 282.5 m tall, and had a much higher top occupied floor (the second category in the 1996 criteria for tallest building).
 In contrast, the Chrysler Building employed a very large 38.1 m spire secretly assembled inside the building to claim the title of world's tallest building with a total height of 318.9 m, although it had a lower top occupied floor and a shorter height when both buildings' spires were excluded.

 Upset by Chrysler's victory, Shreve & Lamb, the consulting architects of the Bank of Manhattan Building, wrote a newspaper article claiming that their building was actually the tallest, since it contained the world's highest usable floor, at 255 m.
 They pointed out that the observation deck in the Bank of Manhattan Building was nearly 30 m above the top floor in the Chrysler Building, whose surpassing spire was strictly ornamental and inaccessible.

-The Burj Khalifa currently tops the list by some margin, regardless of which criterion is applied.
+The Burj Khalifa currently tops the list regardless of which criterion is applied, though at a much lower margin when measured to highest occupied floor.